 We had an amazing trip with Off the Grid Excursions and can confidently recommend them.

-Vallarta Adventures also runs a highly-rated Puerto Vallarta snorkeling tour to Marietas Islands, which you can book here.
+Vallarta Adventures also runs a highly-rated Puerto Vallarta snorkeling tour to Marietas Islands.

 There is no bad time to snorkel in Puerto Vallarta, just as there is no bad time to visit.
 That said, the spring and winter months are generally better, as visibility is at its best around this time due to the lack of rain and calmer waters.